amphibian/reegion_select.ee_addon/README.markdown

 ##Compatibility

-Reegion Select is compatible with ExpressionEngine 3.0.0 and greater, and ExpressionEngine 2.1.3 and greater.
+Reegion Select is compatible with ExpressionEngine 4.0.0 and greater, ExpressionEngine 3.0.0 and greater, and ExpressionEngine 2.1.3 and greater.
 The ExpressionEngine 1.6-compatible plugin [can be found here](http://github.com/amphibian/pi.reegion_select.ee_addon).

-Reegion Select is fully-compatible with Grid field columns, and can also be used as a [Low Variables](http://devot-ee.com/add-ons/low-variables/) variable type.
+Reegion Select is fully-compatible with Grid field columns, EE4's Fluid field, Bloqs fields, and can also be used as a [Low Variables](http://devot-ee.com/add-ons/low-variables/) variable type.

 Reegion Select fields are also optimized for [Low Search](http://devot-ee.com/add-ons/low-search/) indexing.